-Inslee, other Western governors, to meet with President Biden on wildfires
+Washington state governor to join bipartisan group meeting with President Biden on wildfires

 Gov. Jay Inslee will join a bipartisan group of governors in a virtual meeting Friday with President Joe Biden and Vice President Kamala Harris to discuss wildfires scorching multiple Western states.

-Other Western governors expected to join the meeting include: Kate Brown of Oregon, Greg Gianforte of Montana, Mark Gordon of Wyoming, Brad Little of Idaho, Gavin Newsom of California and Tim Walz of Minnesota.
+Other governors expected to join the morning meeting include: Kate Brown of Oregon, Greg Gianforte of Montana, Mark Gordon of Wyoming, Brad Little of Idaho, Gavin Newsom of California and Tim Walz of Minnesota.

 The president and vice president will deliver comments at the event before hearing from the governors.
 They’ll discuss wildfire prevention, preparedness and response efforts and the impacts of the 2021 wildfire season, according to White House officials.